 Change requested:

-About.Illinoisstate.edu is a web based website system that is available to all Illinois State faculty and staff for creating personal pages, to small organizations within Illinois State, and to temporary events like conferences, free of charge so that they can have their own personal website.
+About.Illinoisstate.edu is a web-based website system that is available to all Illinois State faculty and staff for creating personal pages, to small organizations within Illinois State, and to temporary events like conferences, free of charge so that they can have their own personal website.

 Currently there is a need to change About.illinoisstate.edu service to a different backend system, since Microsoft is no longer going to support the current Share Point version used by about.illinoistate.edu.
-Administrative technologies will need to host, implement and maintain the solution while also serving as the first level support team for maintaining the functionality and CAS-IT functions as the tier-2 support team.
+Administrative technologies will need to host, implement and maintain the solution while also serving as the second level support team for maintaining the functionality and CAS-IT functions as the first tier/front line support team.

+A group of faculty and staff from multiple colleges and AT are determining the requirements of a replacement system.
+This group would be able to make a recommendation for a viable replacement.

 What problem will be solved by the change?

-About IllinoisState.edu can continue to host and provide free personal websites/web pages to faculty/staff and other small organization within University which would need their own web presence in a way that is compliant to the University policies.
+About.IllinoisState.edu can continue to host and provide free personal websites/web pages to faculty/staff and other small organization within University which would need their own web presence in a way that is compliant to the University policies and state and federal accessibility laws.

 When is the change needed?

-This change should be implemented prior to sun setting Share Point.
+This change should be implemented prior to sun setting on-premise Share Point 2010.

 What is the impact to the unit if the change is not made?